 “The people we were prior to our sight loss and the things that brought us joy are still intrinsic to who we are today.
 We just found ways to adapt so we could keep moving forward” ~Stephanae McCoy

 The mission of boldblindbeauty.com is to improve humanity by changing the way we perceive one another.
-The site is personified by Ms. McCoy’s alter ego, Abigale (Abby), the stylish on-the-move fashion icon who walks in confidence, reflecting the beauty of all blind and visually impaired sisters.
-The site also includes an online e-commerce boutique component with Abigale Style that makes available stylish apparel designed by visually impaired women for both sighted and non-sighted women.
+The site is personified by Ms. McCoy’s alter ego, Abigale (Abby), the stylish on-the-move fashion icon who walks in confidence, reflecting the beauty of her blind and visually impaired sisters.
+The site also includes an e-commerce component “Shopping With Abby” that makes available stylish apparel designed by visually impaired women for both sighted and non-sighted women.

 When Ms. McCoy lost her eyesight as a mildly seasoned professional, she quickly learned that thriving within the sighted world meant overcoming seemingly insurmountable obstacles – the most significant being the misconceptions around sight loss, blindness and the capabilities of blind people.
 She accomplished this while successfully serving at the largest of the Big Four accounting firms after her sight loss.
 Ms. McCoy’s career success was built upon a solid foundation of perseverance and a strong work ethic that together helped her foster a positive environment motivating her teams to deliver a high level of customer service.